 Sacramento, CA 94280-0001

-After we receive your request, we will review and contact you in writing.
-You can contact the ISO directly to check on the status of your request.
+After we receive your request, the ISO Data Disclosure unit will review and contact you via email (or via standard postal if an email address is not provided).
+You can contact the ISO Data Disclosure unit directly, at the email above, to check on the status of your request.

 Common Reasons for Denial

-We may deny your request for a TRP or DSA.
+EDD may deny your request for a DSA, or your individual data requests under an existing DSA.
 Common reasons for denial include, but are not limited to:

 - No statutory authority to receive data (Unemployment Insurance Code)